 Building on this unique area of expertise we have developed a rotation on Transgender Health and Advocacy for PGY2’s, and all residents continue to rotate in transgender specialty clinics during their ambulatory rotations.

 Our Residency Training Program has made a commitment to foster an environment of finding joy and meaning in medicine.
 Attention to psychological, emotional, and physical well-being in both professional and personal resident life is prioritized.
 Our resident wellness program includes supporting time to engage in team-building activities, personal wellness, and fostering resiliency.
-One tool we use to foster resilience is reading and writing narratives to help address emotions that may be experienced during training.
 For our interns and incoming chiefs, we begin the year with an evening of readings where we discuss a narrative that may evoke our emotions.
 In addition, there is also protected time to address topics such as compassion fatigue, creating a personal wellness plan, and fostering resilience and gratitude.
-We also have a newly minted Resident Wellness Chair to coordinate efforts among classes for social gatherings, group exercise, and team building activities.
+We also have two Resident Wellness Chairs to coordinate efforts among classes for social gatherings, group exercise, and team building activities.
 Residents also enjoy a yearly Fall retreat, where they come together for 24-hours without clinical responsibilities, to strengthen their relationships outside of work and have fun together in the San Francisco Bay Area.
 We strongly believe that a focus on resident wellness is the core to a successful program and retention of joy and meaning in medicine.

 Kaiser San Francisco ObGyn Residency Program’s Vision, Mission, Goals, and Aims

 To improve the health of patients, their families, and the communities they live in.